SSH vs VPN: What is the difference?

 What is SSH?

-Secure Shell (or SSH) is a cryptographic protocol, which allows the secure use of network devices in an unsecured network.
+SSH is a cryptographic protocol that allows the secure use of network devices in an unsecured network.
 It uses the client-server principle and connects an SSH-supporting application to an SSH server.

-SSH usually secures network services like command-lines, logins, and remote commands.
-Users employ the shell to access remote devices and execute commands there, but they can also use it for secure file transfer.
-You can access SSH by simply logging in to your SSH account to reach your data.
+SSH usually secures network services like command lines, logins, and remote commands.
+Users employ the secure shell to access remote devices and execute commands there, but they can also use it for secure file transfer.

 SSH uses public-key cryptography for authentication.
 It is a secure method where only users possessing a private key can access the data.
 In this way, your data is protected from unauthorized access.

-An SSH tunnel is the encrypted tunnel created by an SSH protocol.
+An SSH tunnel is an encrypted tunnel created by an SSH protocol.
 By using this software-based approach, users can transfer unencrypted traffic over an encrypted channel, keeping the data protected.